-- Place Glowing Embers on top of the log attachment tabs to conceal their location.
-Ensure that the Glowing Embers do not obstruct the port trail. - Place Lava Rock on areas of base pan away from the burner.
+- Place Lava Rock on areas of base pan away from the burner.
 Use this material to give the appliance a realistic ash bed. - Save the remaining ember materials for use during appliance servicing.
-The embers provided should be enough for 3 to 5 applications.
+The embers provided should be enough for 3 to 5 applications. - Place Mystic Embers on burner and away from the flames to give the appliance a realistic ash bed.